 It is important to consider these results in the context of the evolution of available treatment for SRMs over time.
 An observed increase in patients choosing ablative therapies (TA, IRE) is consistent with current trends in the contemporary management of SRMs, where the literature has demonstrated long-term oncological efficacy.
-Over the past several decades, the utilization of ablation has increased when treatment is indicated.
-Notably, IRE is a novel treatment option for small solid organ tumours that was not previously available in Saskatchewan centres.
-This technology is now offered and increasingly used, with preliminary data showing that it is a safe, efficacious option for difficult-to-treat SRMs that would otherwise result in nephrectomy or dialysis.
-24
+Over the past several decades, the use of ablation has increased when treatment is indicated. ^{1-3,11-13} Notably, IRE is a novel treatment option for small, solid organ tumors that was not previously available in Saskatchewan centers.
+This technology is now offered and increasingly used, with preliminary data showing that it is a safe, efficacious option for difficult-to-treat SRMs that would otherwise result in nephrectomy or dialysis.24

-In a recent study on SRM management trends, Doolittle and colleagues found a 12% to 30% rise in ablative therapy throughout 2004 to 2015.
-The current study found a similar change in TA, from 12% to 42% between 2012 and 2019.
+In a recent study on SRM management trends, Doolittle and colleagues found a 12-30% rise in ablative therapy from 2004-2015.25 The current study found a similar change in TA, from 12-42% from 2012-2019.
 Conversely, our results show a general decrease in AS and surgery, a variation that is inconsistent with Doolittle's findings.
-Doolittle and colleagues reported that rates of AS and surgery were consistent throughout the decade, with an increase in PN and subsequent decrease in RN.
-The variable relation of this study's results to current trends reinforces the specific influence of the SRMC.
+Doolittle and colleagues reported that rates of AS and surgery were consistent throughout the decade, with an increase in PN and subsequent decrease in RN.25 The variable relation of this study's results to current trends reinforces the specific influence of the SRMC.